 - 1 butternut squash (approx. 700g-1kg/1.5-2.2lb unpeeled weight) peeled, deseeded and cut into small cubes

-- 1 tbsp olive oil to drizzle over squash for roasting
+- 1 tablespoon olive oil to drizzle over squash for roasting

 - freshly chopped parsley to garnish